JonathanExtensions/LatinToEnglish/README.md

-# LatinToEnglish
+# LatinToEnglish-Chrome Extension
-An extension that by clicking the button to enable it will automatically filter out special latin characters, and change them to their english counterpart whenever you copy and paste.
+Chrome extension that when enabled will automatically filter out special latin characters from anything you copy, and change them to their english counterpart whenever you paste them.
+Example:
+Acuña
+= Acuna
+Sánchez
+= Sanchez